iotaledger/iota.js/README.md

 Returns the transfers which are associated with a seed.
 The transfers are determined by either calculating deterministically which addresses were already used, or by providing a list of indexes to get the addresses and the associated transfers from.
 The transfers are sorted by their timestamp.
 It should be noted that, because timestamps are not enforced in IOTA, that this may lead to incorrectly sorted bundles (meaning that their chronological ordering in the Tangle is different).

+If you want to have your transfers split into received / sent, you can use the utility function `categorizeTransfers`

 #### Input
 ```
 getTransfers(seed [, options], callback)